 There are certain business fundamentals that have remained unchanged for centuries.
 One such principle is cash flow.
-Businesses of all sizes and types experience a certain amount of cash flowing in and out of company coffers.
+Businesses of all sizes and types experience some amount of cash flowing in and out of the company.
 How that cash is managed is one of the most critical aspects in determining whether a company succeeds or fails.

-Any entrepreneur looking to start a new business absolutely must understand the principle of cash flow.
-He or she must have a handle on cash flow management even before the idea of financing is ever entertained.
+Any entrepreneur looking to start a new business absolutely must understand the principle of cash flow and have a handle on cash flow management even before the idea of financing is ever entertained.
 Why?
-Because business lenders are concerned about cash flow.
-All of the business loans UK lenders offer will be somehow tied to cash flow.
+Because business lenders are all concerned about cash flow.
+All business loan offers will be tied to your cash flow.
 The same is true for equity investing, crowd funding, and so forth.